Welcome to Xequence!

 Recording controllers (CCs) from external sources

 Xequence can also record controller (knob, etc.) movements from external apps or devices.
-Controllers whose CC number has not yet been set up for the corresponding Xequence instrument will be added automatically if "Auto-add controllers" is enabled on the Settings screen.
+Controllers whose CC (or NRPN) number has not yet been set up for the corresponding Xequence instrument will be added automatically if "Auto-add controllers" is enabled on the Settings screen.

 If that doesn't make any sense just yet, read on:

 The screenshot shows an instrument that has controllers (CCs) 74 and 7 set up.
 As far as Xequence is concerned, these two controllers are the only ones that "exist" for this instrument.
 However, as long as "Auto-add controllers" is enabled on the Settings screen, Xequence will detect each new incoming controller that has not yet been set up on the instrument of the track being recorded to, and add it automatically.